redcurry/git_tutorial/tutorial.md

 Introduction
 ------------

-What is version control (also known as revision control)?
-If you're familiar with Track Changes in Microsoft Word, then you already know what it is.
 Version controls gives you the ability to keep track of changes made to documents through time.
-Git is a sophisticated, general-purpose version control system that gives you a lot more power for managing your documents.
+Git is a sophisticated, general-purpose version control system that gives you a lot of power for managing your documents.
 In addition to tracking your documents' changes line-by-line, Git makes it easy to work on the same project from different computers---either because the project is collaborative or simply because you have multiple computers from which you